salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-worker-constructor.md

 <!-- START generated embed: @locker/distortion/src/Worker/docs/constructor-value.md -->
 ## Worker Global Constructor

+### Summary

-The [`Worker()`](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker) constructor creates a `Worker` object that executes the script at the specified URL.
+The `Worker()` constructor creates a Worker object that executes the script at the specified URL.
 This script must obey the same-origin policy.

-Malicious code can execute a script at a specified URL to bypass Lightning Web Security evaluation rules.
+Malicious users can execute script at a specified URL to bypass Locker evaluation rules.

 ### Distorted Behavior

-Lightning Web Security throws an exception `Lightning Web Security: Cannot create Worker with ${url}` when calling the constructor.
-Lightning Web Security blocks access to `Worker.prototype`.
+Locker will throw a `RangeError` when calling the constructor.
+Locker will block access to `Worker.prototype`.
 <!-- END generated embed, please keep comment -->